bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+StealthMessage is a designed platform that allows users to send and receive anonymous messages without revealing its identity: https://github.com/nordszamora/Stealth-Message

 G-Scraper - A GUI web scraper, written completely in Python: https://github.com/muaaz-ur-habibi/G-Scraper

 JDownloader is a free, open-source download management tool with a huge community that makes downloading as easy and fast as it should be.
 Users can start, stop or pause downloads, set bandwith limitations, auto-extract archives and much more.
 It's an easy-to-extend framework that can save hours of your valuable time every day.
 Created version for Linux Void: https://github.com/johna23-lab/jdownloader2